bluebanquise/bluebanquise/resources/documentation/configure_bluebanquise.rst

   ssh-keygen -t ed25519

-Then spread this key on the current host so that management1 can ssh on itself passwordless (you will be asked current root password to establish ssh connection):
+Then spread this key on the current host so that management1 can ssh on itself passwordless (you will be asked current root password to establish this first ssh connection):

 .. code-block:: text

   ssh-copy-id management1

-And finally, ensure you can ssh without password now:
+Now, ensure you can ssh without password now:

 .. code-block:: text